jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The compress service shortens text fragments and can be used for testing and other processes.
 It is a subclass of the transformer-base service.
 The constructor parameters are name and dependencies.
 During startup, an instance of the compress service is created and registered.
 The build-message function takes a text fragment as input and returns a JSON array called result with system and user roles.
 It also returns the text fragment key.
 # MarkdownCode > services > build service
 The build service handles all text fragments in the project service using transformers to generate conversions.
 To build the project, the service requests each transformer to asynchronously render its result for each text fragment in the project service's data list.
-# MarkdownCode > components > body > editor
-The editor uses the monaco editor npm package to display markdown text.
-It retrieves text from the project service and applies theme, font, and font-size from the theme-service.
-It reloads text when the project service triggers the 'content-changed' event.
-The monaco editor monitors events for content changes, focus, blur, cursor position, and cursor selection.
-It always occupies all available space.
 # MarkdownCode > components > body > outline
 - The outline component is on the left side and displays a tree structure of headings in the active project.
 - Project data is retrieved from the project service and converted into a tree structure using 'convertToTreeData' when the component is loaded or when a new project is loaded.